-The container of grits should be kept away from any sources of moisture or heat, as this will develop condensation and cause the grits to go bad sooner.
+The container of grits should be kept away from any moisture or heat sources, as this will develop condensation and cause the grits to go bad sooner.

-To prolong the life of your grits, it can be frozen.
+To prolong the life of your grits, they can be frozen.
 Before doing so, ensure it is in an airtight container or bag to prevent freezer burn.

 If you have already mixed up a batch of grits and want to preserve any extra, they should be cooled completely first.
 Then, add them to an airtight container and refrigerate them for up to a few days.

 Though grits have a very long shelf life, they can still go bad.
 Even when stored properly, they will degrade in quality over time.

 If exposed to moisture, grits can change in consistency and even develop mold.
 In this case, they should absolutely be thrown out.